-Sediment fluxes considered in this section were collected during the first three years of OEP (now MDE) Monitoring, from August 1984 to June 1987 (SONE Cruises 1-12).
-This data base now comprises 12 sets of flux measurements and supporting environmental data for each of the ten SONE stations.
+Sediment fluxes considered in this section were collected during the first four years of MDE monitoring, from August 1984 to December 1987 (SONE Cruises 1-14).
+This data base now comprises 14 sets of flux measurements and supporting environmental data for each of the ten SONE stations.
 In this section we examine these data for (1) spatial and temporal patterns in SOC and nutrient fluxes, including evidence for inter-annual trends, (2) correlations with environmental factors that may regulate sediment-water exchange dynamics, and (3) stoichiometric relationships (element ratios) in the net fluxes of oxygen and inorganic nutrients.

 In the following discussion several levels of data aggregation are employed to examine spatial and temporal patterns in the benthic flux data: "average station flux" refers to the average of all flux measurements made over the three year period at an individual station; "average monthly flux" is the baywide flux for a particular month averaged over all ten stations.
 The most aggregated level, "average location flux", refers to the average of all fluxes at one of four classes of stations: (1) Upper Tributaries (Buena Vista, Windy Hill, Maryland Pt.), (2) Lower Tributaries (St. Leonard, Horn Pt., Ragged Pt.), (3) Mid-Mainstem Bay (R-78, R-64, Pt.
 No Pt.), and (4) Upper Mainstem Bay (Still Pond).
 The upper bay region, as characterized by the Still Pond station, was separated from the other mainstem stations and treated alone because the characteristics of this region (depth, hydrodynamics, sediment characteristics, and redox regime) are distinct from those found at the other three mainstem bay stations.
+Where appropriate, data from SONE cruises 13 and 14 (August and November, 1987) are also shown.